glciampaglia/knowledge_linker/docs/log.markdown

 and there are good savings even for the very big sets.

 I relaunched the closure script on the full graph.
 Keep fingers crossed!

+## Fri Jun 21 11:57:29 EDT 2013

+Unfortunately it did not work.
+The script took up all the memory on smithers.
+This made the tweet filtering process running on smithers crash at around 7.44 AM today.
+Bruce rebooted smithers and now the data collection is back online.
+On my side, the script was still in `closure_cycles`.

+This means that there is no way to keep in memory the successor sets of all SCCs.
+I have to change the algorithm so that it does without the full set of all successor sets, and instead uses only the successors set of the current source.
+In particular, we cannot prune the DFS search tree when we visit nodes that do not lead to the target.
+But instead of running a full DFS for each target, we can compute the max-min closure of all the successors at once, i.e. each node is a target.
+This should be efficient both in terms of memory and computation, and should be easily parallelizable.

+The above idea could be even turned to a dynamic programming problem if, before computing the closure of a node, we have managed to compute the closure of its successors.
+But to do this we need to know the dependency structure of the succession among SCCs, i.e. we need to compute the graph of the SCCs.
+This is a directed acyclic multigraph in which each node corresponds to an SCC from the original graph, and there is an edge between two distinct SCCs for each edge that connected nodes in them.
+Analysing this graph will also let us answer my previous question about the bow-tie structure of the DBpedia graph.